natalieagus/50005/docs/NS/03-network-performance.md

 >   - Define and differentiate between throughput and bandwidth in network contexts.
 >   - Discover the calculations and factors affecting throughput, including network topology and link technologies.
 > 6. **Visualize Network Performance**
->   - Demonstrate the use of time-space diagrams in visualizing network data flow and performance.
+>   - Demonstrate the use of space-time diagrams in visualizing network data flow and performance.
 >   - Analyze how changes in network parameters like bandwidth and packet size affect the data transmission represented in time-space diagrams.
 >
 > These learning objectives are designed to provide a comprehensive understanding of network performance, including how to measure, analyze, and optimize the efficiency and reliability of data transmission across networks.